Who needs a visa for Germany?

 - Two recently taken biometric photos

-- A certificate of birth (for underage)
+- A birth certificate (for underage)

 - Motivational letter (explaining the intention of your stay in Germany)

-- Certificate confirming health insurance coverage
+- A certificate confirming health insurance coverage

 All other documents will serve as supporting documents of your special case.
 For example, for the working visa application, one needs to submit a contract with the future employer, as well as a professional CV and university degree certificates.
 For the family reunion visa, the applicant must submit a German language certificate with min.
 A1 level, the certificate of marriage and all pages of the spouse’s current passport.

 Please note that in case you are from China, Vietnam, Mongolia or India, you have to verify your university entrance qualification and university degrees at the Akademische Prüfstelle (APS) of your respective country.
 The location, opening hours and contact information for that can be retrieved from the website of the German embassy of your country.